yochaigal/cairn/wip/2e/dungeon-seeds.md

 ### What do we know about the creatures and Factions that occupy the dungeon?

-_The current denizens of this dungeon are the descendants of the original Factions, and are typically pragmatic about their ceaseless war, unable to imagine a way out._
+_The current denizens of this dungeon are the descendants of the original Factions, are typically pragmatic about their ceaseless war, and cannot imagine a way out._

 ### What are each Factions trying to achieve, and what stands in their way?